 If you do not have another eye condition, such as glaucoma or problems with your retina, your chances of seeing better after cataract surgery are very good.
 But you may still need reading glasses or glasses for near vision.

 Just because you have a cataract doesn't mean you need to have it removed.
 Only you can decide whether cataracts are affecting your vision and your life enough for you to have surgery.
 Learn what to ask about cataract surgery before deciding whether to have the surgery.

 |Fairfax , VA 22033|

-The Eye Surgery Education Council website can help patients and families make decisions about eye surgery.
+The Eye Surgery Education Council website can be helpful to patients and families who are deciding about eye surgery.
 The Council was started by the American Society of Cataract and Refractive Surgery.